harvestingmoon/myminiprojects/NewsBot/README.txt

 It contains:
 newsbot.py file
 requirements.txt (requirements needed to be uploaded to heroku) nlk.txt (contains all the nlk elements)
+Procfile (unique to Heroku)

 To properly load these files you need:
 - Heroku CLI
 - Heroku account
 - Git

 Steps: